QBDev0ps/DevOps-Cloud-projects/Project9.md

 ![install mysql client](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/9b8721f3-0083-4175-9689-a495fd1c293a)

-And then we test that we can connect from our Web Server to our DB server using mysql-client:
+And then we test that we can connect from our Web Server to our Database server using mysql-client:

-**`$ sudo mysql -u admin -p -h <DB-Server-Private-IP-address>`**
+**`$ sudo mysql -u qbuser -p -h 172.31.22.52`**

+As shown in the output image above, we connected to the DB Server successfully.
+Note that the user we used in connecting is the same user we created in Mysql server on the Database (DB) Server.
+It should also be noted that the IP address we used in connecting is the <DB-Server-Private-IP-address>.